-Best Router for Apple iPad / iPad2 and new iPad
+Best Router for Apple iPad / iPad mini and iPad Air

-Firstly, congratulations on your purchase of a shiny new Apple iPad.
-To save you money (data charge rates of the UK mobile providers) and battery life of leaving 3G switched on, you're probably wanting to use the wireless connectivity on your iPad to connect to the internet whenever you're at home.
+Congratulations on your shiny new Apple iPad.
+To save you money (data charge rates of UK mobile providers) and battery life of leaving 3G switched on, you're probably wanting to use the wireless connectivity on your iPad to connect to the internet whenever you're at home.

-To do this you will require a wireless router.
+For this you'll need a wireless router.
 According to Apple, this should be a wireless N (802.11n) router.
 You can find a list of wireless routers and our ratings of them in our router reviews section.
 All of these routers are wireless N and will work with all versions of the iPad.

 Problems with iPad Wi-Fi